 Standard 2 Level 1 Students can: Level 2 Students can: AC-2.1 Movement and Performance Recognize unsafe situations related to participation in outdoor activities.
 Demonstrate safe and appropriate use and care of equipment and facilities used in outdoor activities.
-Safety Examples: archery, canoeing, fishing, hunting AC-2.2 Identify skills and components needed for the Model proper skills and components for the Movement and Performance individual to participate successfully in outdoor activities. specified outdoor sport.
-Examples: backpacking, canoeing, hiking, mountain Techniques needed for participation biking enhancing level of physical activity and fitness.
+Safety Examples: archery, canoeing, fishing, hunting AC-2.2 Identify skills and components needed for the Model proper skills and components for the Movement and Performance individual to participate successfully in outdoor specified outdoor sport.
+Techniques needed for participation activities.
+Examples: backpacking, canoeing, hiking, mountain biking enhancing level of physical activity and fitness.